 Unless exempt, you must wear a face covering at the airport up until you go through Customs.

 Travellers from quarantine-free flights will be taken through a green zone at the airport.
 There will be no contact with anyone who is arriving from other parts of the world and who are going into managed isolation or quarantine facilities.

 Signs will direct you to Customs and baggage claim.
 You’ll also see health professionals stationed around the airport.
 They will do random temperature checks and health assessments of travellers.

-Airport staff will give you information sheets about how to stay safe from COVID-19 while you’re in New Zealand, what to do if you feel unwell or there are community cases of COVID-19 during your stay.
-You can also pick up an NZ COVID Tracer booklet to help you keep track of where you’ve been.
+Airport staff will give you information sheets about how to stay safe from COVID-19 while you are in New Zealand, what to do if you feel unwell or there are community cases of COVID-19 during your stay.
+You can also pick up an NZ COVID Tracer booklet to help you keep track of where you have been.

 New Zealand’s biosecurity checks at the border will operate as usual under quarantine-free arrangements.
-You’ll need to declare or dispose of any goods that could carry pests or diseases.
+You will need to declare or dispose of any goods that could carry pests or diseases.

 Practise good hygiene

 Wash your hands often with soap, or use hand sanitiser.
 Cough and sneeze into your elbow.